Calibrating baryonic feedback with weak lensing and fast radio bursts: Results

 \subsection{Cosmological Constraints}

-We now analyse a set of 9 (5) cosmological and feedback parameters for a stage-4 and a stage-3 survey, respectively, using the setup from the previous section and \Cref{tab:survey_settings}.
-The parameters and the corresponding one dimensional marginal constraints are shown in \Cref{tab:constraints}.
+We now analyse a set of 9 cosmological and feedback parameters for a stage-4, using the setup from the previous section and \Cref{tab:survey_settings}.
+The parameters and the corresponding one-dimensional marginal constraints are shown in \Cref{tab:constraints}.
 An analogous corner plot is shown in \Cref{fig:fisher_euclid} for the case of a stage-4 survey.
 In general, we distinguish two cases: $(i)$ FRB and cosmic shear auto-correlations separately and $(ii)$ FRB plus cosmic shear, also including the cross-correlation measurements.
 From \Cref{fig:snr} we already know that a stage-4 cosmic shear survey outperforms the considered FRB sample by almost a factor of 10 in SNR.
-It is thus expected that constraints on parameters modifying the amplitude of both spectra simultaneously will be dominated by the cosmic shear measurement.
+It is thus expected that constraints on parameters that modify the amplitudes of both spectra simultaneously will be dominated by the cosmic shear measurement.
 This can be seen clearly in \Cref{fig:fisher_euclid}, where the amplitude of the power spectrum, $\sigma_8$, is very well constrained by Euclid.
-Similarly, one finds that the dark energy equation of state parameters $w_0$ and $w_1$ assume all the constraining power from the lensing signal as well.
-This is due to the fact that there is a longer redshift baseline for the cosmic shear survey and more tomographic information.
-The FRB sample on the other hand requires a lot of its signal to be put into constraining the total amplitude \cref{eq:DM_amplitude}, leaving almost no constraining power for the other parameters.
-Note that this drastically changes by using FRBs with host identification \citep{walters_future_2018, hagstotz_new_2022}.
-However, we would like to stress that also unlocalised FRBs still add information to the cosmic shear measurements, even to those parameters typically well constrained by lensing alone.
-As explained below in more detail, this is caused by the tighter constraints on feedback from DM correlations.
+Similarly, one finds that the dark energy equation-of-state parameters $w_0$ and $w_1$ carry all the constraining power from the lensing signal as well.
+This is because the cosmic shear survey has a more extended redshift baseline and more tomographic information.
+The FRB sample, on the other hand, requires a lot of its signal to be put into constraining the total amplitude \cref{eq:DM_amplitude}, leaving almost no constraining power for the other parameters. \reviewnew{Note that this changes drastically when using FRBs with host identification \citep{walters_future_2018, hagstotz_new_2022} in a DM-$z$ analysis.}